plumier/plumier/readme.md

     .catch(x => console.error(e))
 ```

-Thats it, whit above you will got:
+Thats it, with above you will got:

 ### Restful style route
 Plumier will generate controller into restful style routes